deniscoady/flume.ws/README.md

 <img align="center" src="image.jpg" alt="Logo">

 # Websocket Source for Apache Flume

+## Author Note
+Hi there, so I've mostly put this up to archive work which can possibly be reused by others.
+If something is broken or you'd like to see a feature, feel free to leave an issue and I'll take a look.

+## Overview
 Apache Flume is a simple and effective framework for ingesting small messages in realtime which makes a perfect receiver for websocket messages.
 Unfortunately I couldn't find a library that does everything I wanted so I built this one myself.
 Hopefully it will help others in their